Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 Thread Garden houses a landscape, complete with flowers, lawn, and a Toda hut, entirely made of thread, wire, and glue.
 The artifacts are created using a technique called “four-dimensional hand wound embroidery.”
 The specialty of this technique is that no machine or even needle is used to make them.

 Thread Garden is the brainchild of Mr. Antony Joseph that was executed with the support of skilled workers and took about twelve years to fruition.
-You will be amazed to know that Thread Garden finds a place in India Book of Records, Tamilnadu Book of Records, and Unique World Records as a unique and the first thread garden in the world.
+Through the guide at the Garden, I came to know that Thread Garden is mentioned in India Book of Records, Tamilnadu Book of Records, and Unique World Records as a unique and the first thread garden in the world.

 If you want to explore Thread Garden, you can spot it right outside and opposite to the Ooty Lake entrance.
 You need to pay an entrance fee to enter the exhibition hall and can expect to spend about thirty minutes inside.